 There are six accrediting bodies in the UK devoted to the training of fork lift truck operators.
-Since April 2000 they have agreed to all use the same test as each other which was agreed by the Joint Committee of Industry Training Boards following consultation.
-The test is described elsewhere on this site.
+Since April 2000 they have agreed to all use the same test as each other.

 RTITB Limited - (Formerly the Road Transport Industry Training Board)

 Based it Telford Shropshire, the RTITB are the original accrediting body for fork lift operators and the modern test began with them in 1972 following publication of the famous "red book" for instructors.
 They are still arguably the most well known accrediting body.

 In 2006 they started the National Operators Registration Scheme, (NORS), which allows for the first time, operators to be placed on a centralised database of qualified fork lift truck operators.

 RTITB Web site